-A termination for non-appropriations clause, or "funding out" clause, is an Essential Provision that must be included in a contract if the contract term will cross a fiscal year.
-Agencies are prohibited from incurring obligations in excess of amounts lawfully appropriated by the Legislature over the course of a biennium.
+A termination for non-appropriation clause, or "funding out" clause, is an Essential Provision that must be included in a contract if the contract term will cross a fiscal year.

-The Texas Constitution and the General Appropriations Act prohibit an agency from incurring obligations in excess of amounts lawfully appropriated by the Legislature over the course of a biennium.
-Therefore, any installment purchase, lease or any other type of purchase which incurs an obligation beyond the current appropriation is strictly prohibited, unless the obligation is expressly conditioned upon continued legislative appropriation.
+The Texas Constitution and the General Appropriations Act prohibit an agency from incurring obligations in excess of amounts lawfully appropriated by the Legislature over the course of a biennium.493 Therefore, any installment purchase, lease or any other type of purchase which incurs an obligation beyond the current appropriation is strictly prohibited, unless the obligation is expressly conditioned upon continued legislative appropriation.
 There is one exception to the prohibition against incurring excess obligations.
 SPD may determine that a proposed installment purchase arrangement is cost effective and certify this finding in response to an agency request.

 Any certification by SPD related to obligations incurred for the purchase or lease of automated information systems (AIS) equipment may only be made if the requesting agency has a Biennial Operating Plan (including any amendments) on file with the LBB, and the plan has been approved by the LBB.
 Requests for Certifications should be directed to SPD.
 For CPA to make a certification as required by the General Appropriations Act, the following information must be provided with the purchase requisition and be signed by the agency's purchasing director or other proper authority of the submitting agency: